2021–22 Gonzaga Bulldogs men's basketball team

 The 2021–22 Gonzaga Bulldogs men's basketball team represented Gonzaga University, located in Spokane, Washington, in the 2021–22 NCAA Division I men's basketball season.
 The team, also unofficially nicknamed the "Zags", is led by head coach Mark Few, in his 23rd season as head coach.
-This is the Bulldogs' 18th season at the on-campus McCarthey Athletic Center and 42nd season as a member of the West Coast Conference (WCC).
+This was the Bulldogs' 18th season at the on-campus McCarthey Athletic Center and 42nd season as a member of the West Coast Conference (WCC).
 They finished the season 28-4, 13-1 in WCC Play to finish as WCC regular season champions.
 They defeated San Francisco and Saint Mary’s to be champions of the WCC tournament.
-They received the WCC’s automatic bid to the NCAA tournament where they defeated Georgia State and Memphis to advance to the Sweet Sixteen where they lost to Arkansas.
+They received the WCC’s automatic bid to the NCAA tournament, where they defeated Georgia State and Memphis to advance to the Sweet Sixteen, where they lost to Arkansas.

 Previous season

 In a season limited due to the ongoing COVID-19 pandemic, the Bulldogs finished the 2020–21 season 31–1 and 15–0 in WCC play to win the regular season championship.
 They defeated Saint Mary's and BYU in the WCC tournament to win the tournament championship and receive the conference's automatic bid to the NCAA tournament.
 It was their 22nd straight trip to the NCAA Tournament.
 The Zags became the first Division I men's team since Kentucky in 2015 to enter the NCAA Tournament without a loss.
 They received the No. 1 seed in the West region where they beat Norfolk State, Oklahoma, Creighton, and USC to advance to the Final Four.
 There they defeated UCLA to become the first undefeated team to advance to the national championship game since Indiana State in 1979.
 The Bulldogs lost their first game of the season to Baylor in the championship game, denying the Bulldogs a perfect season.